JOSHCLUNE/LeanHammer/README.md

 The first time you `import Hammer`, Lake has to build the hammer component, which takes a few minutes, but after that, you can start hammering away.

 If you use a version of Mathlib that differs from the most recent one, the premise selection server may have to calculate embeddings for the theorems it doesn't have.
 This can take a little while, but the server can use cached embeddings after that.
-You can test the hammer without premise selection by replacing `hammer` by `hammer {aesopPremises := 0, autoPremises := 0}` in the example above.
+You can test the hammer without premise selection by replacing `hammer` by `hammer {aesopPremises := 0, duperPremises := 0, grindPremises := 0, smtPremises := 0}` in the example above.

 You are free to try to use a version of the hammer with a nearby version of Lean and Mathlib, but there are no guarantees it will work.
 As explained below, the hammer has several dependencies, and they break often as Lean changes.
 If you add the Hammer to an existing project and don't use `lake update`, you should use `lake update Hammer` to fetch the hammer and Zipperposition.
 You should also put the `Hammer` dependency before the `mathlib` dependency in `lakefile.toml` or `lakefile.lean`: Mathlib and LeanHammer share a dependency on `batteries`, and unless you favor Mathlib's version, you will end up recompiling Mathlib.

-### Note for Macs
+### Notes for Mac Users

+**On Runtime:**

+As of Lean version `v4.32.0`, LeanHammer deploys multiple solvers and proof search procedures in parallel.
+This usually enables LeanHammer to solve more problems in less time, but Mac users may experience [a significant slowdown](https://leanprover.zulipchat.com/#narrow/channel/239415-metaprogramming-.2F-tactics/topic/Process.20Spawn.20Slowdown/with/598595799) due to how the Lean compiler spawns new processes on Mac.
+If you are using a Mac and finding LeanHammer to be unacceptably slow, we recommend trying to minimize your file's imports, as the slowdown scales with the size of the environment.
+If minimizing imports is insufficient, disabling parallelism and duper (e.g. `by hammer {parallelism := false, disableDuper := true}`) will reduce the number of processes spawned by LeanHammer.

+**On Zipperposition:**

 If you are using a Mac with an Apple silicon chip, Zipperposition may not work out of the box.
 To test this, try this from the top folder of your project:
 ```